close x

 Carly O'Neill

 Carly O'Neill is the Communications & Content Coordinator at PRINTING United Alliance.
 She is an editor on multiple organization newsletters, including: Women in Print Alliance, Industry Ink, ColorPro, and Industry Advocate.
-She also runs the Member Spotlight program, which features different members of The Alliance on printing.org and in Industry Ink.
+She also runs the Member Spotlight program, which features different members of the Alliance on printing.org and in Industry Ink.

 Her Imprint: Susan Foley